 3. Peripheral Sharing: Hardware peripherals like scanners, copiers, and printers can be connected directly to the LAN for use by any authorized device or user.
 This removes the need for separate equipment for each computer.

 4. Communication: A LAN allows instant communication through messaging, video conferencing, and shared software tools.
-Users can collaborate in real time, removing barriers and delays.
+Users can collaborate in real-time, removing barriers and delays.

 5. Security: Network administrators can implement security policies such as password protection, user permissions, antivirus tools, and firewalls.
 Data encryption across the LAN to protect sensitive resources and information.

-Disadvantages LAN
+Disadvantages of LAN

 Here are some drawbacks of LAN:

-1. Single Point of Failure: If LAN hardware like the router, switch, or server fails connectivity for the entire network could fail.
+1. Single Point of Failure: If LAN hardware like the router, switch, or server fails, connectivity for the entire network could fail.
 It causes overall disturbance.

 3. Limited Scalability: Due to distance and device limitations, LANs may not scale well beyond a certain office, building, or campus size compared to larger network types like WANs (Wide Area Networks).
 Expanding may require additional investments.